 The total volume of discharged ballast water in California is driven, in large part, by bulk and tank vessels.
-Combined, bulk and tank vessels accounted for only 30% of vessel arrivals to California between 2014b-2016a, yet they were responsible for 86% of total volume of reported ballast water discharged during that same time period.
+Combined, bulk and tank vessels accounted for only 30% of vessel arrivals to California between 2014b-2016a, yet they were responsible for 86% of the total volume of reported ballast water discharged during that same time period.
 During 2014b-2016a, bulk and tank vessel arrivals were down only 4% from 2012b-2014a.
-However, the proportion of bulk and tank vessel arrivals discharging has decreased from 82.5% between 2012a-2014b to 63.5% in this reporting period between 2014b-2016a.in.
-This drop in the number of tank and bulk vessel arrivals discharging ballast water likely contributed to the decrease of reported ballast water discharge volume in 2014b-2016a.
+However, the proportion of bulk and tank vessel arrivals discharging has decreased from 82.5% between 2012a-2014b to 63.5% in this reporting period.
+This drop in tank and bulk vessel arrivals discharging ballast water likely contributed to the decrease of reported ballast water discharge volume in 2014b-2016a.

 Industry compliance with California's ballast water management requirements is high.
-Of the more than 19.7 million metric tons (MMT) of ballast water discharged in California between 2014b-2016a, 96% (19 MMT) was properly managed prior to discharge.
-Most of the noncompliant discharged ballast water (556,000 MT) underwent exchange but at a distance less than required.
+Of the more than 19.7 MMT of ballast water discharged in California between 2014b-2016a, 96% (19 MMT) was properly managed prior to discharge.
+Most of the noncompliant discharged ballast water (556,000 MT) underwent exchange but at a distance less than required by law.
 The remaining volume of noncompliant ballast water discharges (148,000 MT) was unmanaged prior to discharge and represents the highest risk of NIS introduction from the ballast water vector.